- General Grants

 The goal of the general challenge matching funds component grant is to encourage others to give.
 In particular, the goal of the award is to encourage board members to support the organization and to tease out new donors and contributions to the organization.
 Organizations may have a limited time in which to raise matching funds as well as a limited funding pool (e.g., in-kind and government funding cannot count toward matching funds).
 Funding from other Foundations may not count toward the grant.
 Ausherman Family Foundation Trustees set the matching funds' parameters.

-The Ausherman Family Foundation awards grants to nonprofit organizations that fit into the following defined Areas of Interest, listed below in order of funding preference:
+The Ausherman Family Foundation awards grants to nonprofit organizations that fit into the following defined Areas of Interest:

 Children, Youth, & Families